kitzberger/songs/Blame Us.md

 	C G
 	and you're expecting me
 	D
-	to do the same now
+	to do the very same

 	we're expecting each other
 	to walk right thru the door